Is Bhavana Society open to the public during the Covid-19 pandemic?

 - Ear plugs if you are a light sleeper

-- We always recommend bringing a shawl or something to cover yourself for cool weather year round
+- Sweaters or a shawl for cool weather year round.

 - Modest clothing.
-(Even in the warmest of weather, tank tops, low cut shirts and short shorts, etc. are not acceptable.
-Baggy shorts that come down to the knees are permissible.)
-Do not bring t-shirts with commercial or political messages.
-Please note, tight fitting clothing is inappropriate.
-Loose fitting clothing is requested for both men and women.
+Tight fitting clothing of any kind -- pants, tights, shorts, workout gear -- is not permitted.
+Even in warm weather, revealing clothing such as tank tops, low cut shirts and short shorts, etc. are also not permitted.
+Baggy shorts that come down to the knees are okay.
+Please not bring t-shirts with commercial or political messages.

-- Please bring your own water bottle/container to re-fill with our filtered water.
-If you drink a special drink like juice or soymilk, we request that you bring it with you in a non-perishable container and keep it with your personal items.
-Though we have a refrigerator used by visitors, it is very small and everyone will have access to it.
-Unfortunately, we cannot provide soymilk or other supplements for your special dietary needs.
+- Please bring your own water bottle/container.
+If you drink a special drink like juice or soy milk, we request that you bring it with you in a non-perishable container and keep it with your personal items.

-- You may bring your cell phone, but not all cell phones work in our area.
-You may use your cell phone for an alarm clock, but we strongly request that you do not use your cell phone once you are on our premises.
+- We strongly request that you do not use your cell phone during retreats.
+Also, please be aware that cell coverage can be spotty.
 If you need to contact someone, please do so before you arrive or after you leave our center.

 - If you would like to bring a donation of food or supplies, please read about what we need.

 *Note: Bhavana does have a limited number of sheet sets, pillow cases, and towels for those arriving by public transportation.
 Please bring these things if possible, but don’t sweat it if you can’t.
-Bhavana is able to supply blankets and pillows.
+We also have blankets and pillows.